JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/status_report.md

  - Derived rotor equations (incorrectly).
 I think the signs are wrong in places so need to review.
 Progress though
  - 4D rotor now works for 3D rotation, 4D rotation doesn't work yet
  - Texture patterns to colour objects with patterns
+   - Best Textures:
+     - 2. Normal based diffuse lighting
+     - 6. RGBW Lit
+     - 13. Blue & Red normal direction with pattern
+     - 14. RGBW with pattern
+   - Pentachoron is a bit funny, needs to have normal negated to show good results, shouldn't affect any other model whilst negative, just swipes direction of colours

 ## Problems and risks
 ### Problems